Northern Lights in France as a G4 solar storm reaches Brittany

 Normandy, Same Glows, Same Reflexes

 Further east, Normandy saw the same luminous wave.
-Same script: at first you think it’s an illusion, a city reflection, a streak of humidity.
-Then the photos confirm it.
-The hues often seem more subdued than in Iceland or Norway: here the aurora spreads in a band, it “breathes,” it moves slowly.
+Same scenario: at first you think it’s an illusion, a city reflection, a streak of moisture.
+Then the photos confirm.
+The hues often appear more subdued than in Iceland or Norway: here, the aurora spreads in a band, it “breathes”, it moves slowly.
 The luckiest describe undulating curtains, like sheets lifted by a silent wind.

 The episode recalls a simple lesson: at our latitudes, beauty is often technical.
 You need a dark sky and a clear northern horizon to observe properly.
 Also, it’s important to accept that the human eye captures less than photography.
 This gap fuels misunderstandings: some think they “missed” the phenomenon, while images prove it was there, discreet but real.

-The heart of the story plays out 1.5 million kilometers away, on the line where satellites “sample” the solar wind before it hits Earth.
-On January 19, the U.S. solar weather forecasting center placed January 20 (UTC) under watch.
+The heart of the story plays out 1.5 million kilometers from us, on the line where satellites “taste” the solar wind before it hits Earth.
+On January 19, the U.S. solar weather forecasting center put January 20 (UTC) under watch.
 Indeed, that day was rated G4: a severe level on a scale from G1 to G5.

-According to the center, the immediate cause was the arrival of a CME associated with a strong solar flare (rated R3 for radio effects), launched from the Sun on January 18.
-The impact shifted indicators to G4 as of January 19 at 19:38 UTC.
+According to that center, the immediate cause is the arrival of a CME associated with a strong solar flare (rated R3 for radio effects), launched from the Sun on January 18.
+The impact shock flipped the indicators to G4 as of January 19 at 19:38 UTC.
 In the following hours, activity remained fairly high.
-This allowed conditions favorable to expansion to persist.
-That expansion concerns the auroral oval toward unusual latitudes.
+Thus, conditions stayed favorable for expansion.
+This expansion concerns the auroral oval toward unusual latitudes.

 When the CME arrives, the auroral oval drops: the Sun’s mechanics suddenly become a show you can watch from a field.